Fluffy Gnocchi or Lazy Pierogies

 Traditionally, gnocchi is a small Italian dumpling made from potato, flour or semolina—or a combination of ingredients.
 It’s traditionally served as a portion of pasta, with a pasta sauce.

 Admittedly, I’m not Italian but I feel like I can answer “what is gnocchi” very well as gnocchi has been snuck into my Ukrainian-rooted diet from when I was a wee baby.
-For the first couple of years of my life, our family lived at my grandma’s house and this was she made these often.
+For the first couple of years of my life, our family lived at my grandma’s house and was she made these often.

 My grandma knew no such word as gnocchi and where I come from we called them Lazy Varenyky or Lazy Pierogi.
 Essentially, it is the same dish, just two different names in two different countries.